On supported deformations and birational isotriviality: Examples and applications

-The argument of the theorem does not work in this case because $\sF$ is not parallel to $\sD$; as a consequence, as already pointed out, there is a point of $\Sigma_v$ in the closure of the leaves $F_0$ and the proof Theorem \ref{main} strongly relies on this not happening. \end{expl}
+The argument of the Main Theorem does not work in this case because $\sD$ is not invariant under $\sF$; as a consequence, as already pointed out, there is a point of $\Sigma_v$ in the closure of the leaves $F_0$ and the proof Theorem \ref{main} strongly relies on this not happening. \end{expl} The following figures depict the issue in the above examples and show how they are solved by the assumptions of Theorem \ref{main}.